gslab-econ/gslab_python/README.md

 # Overview

 This repository contains the python tools used by GSLab.
-The code in this repository is originally drawn from trunk/lib/python of the SVN repository econ-gentzkow-stanford, revision 34,755.
+The original code in this repository is drawn from `trunk/lib/python` of the SVN repository `econ-gentzkow-stanford, revision 34,755`.